Posts Tagged with "Marketing"

 Sample RFP Responses – Volume 1

-I know from watching the stats for this site (especially those associated with my recent post on How to Find RFPs), that there are a lot of people out there looking for samples of other firm's responses to requests for proposals, so I decided to start posting these as I find them.
+I know from watching the stats for this site (especially those associated with my recent post on How to Find RFPs), that there are a lot of people out there looking for samples of other firm’s responses to requests for proposals.

 The Fine Line Between Persistence and Stalking

 Some of you may be familiar with The List.
-They maintain a database of marketing decision makers at companies throughout the U.S. and Canada, and sell access to this database on a subscription basis.
-It's actually a pretty good service (although not cheap) if that's your market, and...
+They maintain a database of marketing decision makers at companies throughout the U.S. and Canada and sell access to this database on a subscription basis.
+It’s actually a pretty good service (although not cheap) if that’s your market, and I used to be a subscriber myself back in the days when we were doing more advertising and marketing communications work.

 Do You Have a Prospect Wish List?

-I've talked in the past about the value of emphasizing content marketing over high-volume cold calling, but in that same post I also recommended that you consider creating a "prospect wish list" that includes potential clients that you will proactively pursue.
+I’ve talked in the past about the value of emphasizing content marketing over high-volume cold calling, but in that same post, I also recommended that you consider creating a “prospect wish list” that includes potential clients that you will proactively pursue.
+These are the companies that you would really like to work with, that are particularly rich sources of new work, or that have some unique quality that make them inclined to hire you.
+They are companies that you will research and monitor, and try to contact on a regular basis.

 Harnessing the Referral Power of Bigger Fish

-You may already work as a subcontractor to big agencies, but there's also a second, less common, way to get work from these connections.
+But there’s also a second, less common, way to get work from a connection to a bigger agency.
 And this method may pay actually pay bigger dividends in the long run.
 You want to get them to send prospects directly to you, hopefully to become your clients.